 Incorporate innovative and creative designs to make sure persons with disabilities have access to facilities with customized resources to facilitate mobility and inclusion..
 This creates a conducive environment where persons with disabilities are comfortable.

 Use of technology to convey messages to persons with sensory disabilities.

 Social barriers refer to conditions in which people are born, live, learn, and work.
 They also refer to factors that determine people’s health, thus affecting their functionality.
 These are evident in that children with disabilities are four times susceptible to experience violence compared to those without disabilities.

-In employment, PWDs face a lot of discrimination and often lag behind non-disabled people.
-In developing countries like Kenya, 80-90 percent of PWDs are unemployed, according to the United Nations (UN) Factsheet on Disability and Employment.
+In employment, persons with disabilities face a lot of discrimination and often lag behind persons without disabilities.
+In developing countries like Kenya, 80-90 percent of persons with disabilities are unemployed, according to the United Nations (UN) Factsheet on Disability and Employment.